-All member insurers will be subject to monthly policy selection based on USRs received in the month preceding the selection.
-Each insurer will receive no more than five selections per quarter and each selection will be made exclusively from high premium policies exceeding the scope of the WCIRB Premium Audit Accuracy Program.
+All member insurers are subject to monthly policy selection based on USRs received in the month preceding the selection.
+Each insurer receives no more than five selections per quarter and each selection is made exclusively from high premium policies exceeding the scope of the WCIRB Premium Audit Accuracy Program.

 Using all information available, including audit materials submitted by the insurer, the WCIRB reviews the reported payrolls and losses and determines if the USR contains any reportable errors as defined below:

 Under this program, insurers are assessed significant fines for:

 (a) untimely submission of the documents requested by the WCIRB in order to be able to conduct the audit;